-Research Collaborators: Dr Charikleia Tzanakou (Oxford Brookes University), Dr Luca Cattani (University of Bologna) and Dr Giulio Pedrini (Kore University of Enna), with Dr Dorel Manitiu (AlmaLaurea)
+Research Collaborators: Dr Charoula Tzanakou (PI, Oxford Brookes University), Dr Luca Cattani (University of Bologna) and Dr Giulio Pedrini (Kore University of Enna), with Dr Dorel Manitiu (AlmaLaurea)

-Tzanakou, C., Cattani, L., Luchinskaya, D. & Pedrini, G. (forthcoming).
+Tzanakou, C., Cattani, L., Luchinskaya, D. & Pedrini, G. (2021).
 How do internships undertaken during higher education affect graduates’ labour market outcomes in Italy and the United Kingdom?
-In A. Stewart, R. Owens, N, O’Higgins & A. Hewitt, Internships, Employability and the Search for Decent Work Experience.
-Geneva: International Labour Organisation.
+In A. Stewart, R. Owens, N, O’Higgins & A. Hewitt (Eds.).
+Internships, Employability and the Search for Decent Work Experience.
+Edward Elgar.